thebenezer/UltimateThreejsStarterTemplates/README.md

 - Vanilla JavaScript with Three.js
 - TypeScript with Three.js
-- React Three Fiber (R3F)
+- React Three Fiber (R3F) (Coming soon!)
-- A-Frame

 Each template includes a basic setup with a scene, camera, and lights, as well as OrbitControls.
 You can use these templates as a starting point for your own projects, or as a reference for learning how to use Three.js with different libraries and frameworks.

 ## Getting Started

 To get started with any of these templates, simply clone this repository and navigate to the directory of the template you want to use.
-From there, you can install any necessary dependencies (using `npm` or `yarn`) and start the development server (using `npm run start` or `yarn start`).
+From there, you can install any necessary dependencies (using `npm` or `yarn`) and start the development server (using `npm run dev` or `yarn dev`).

 ## Contributing